nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 The Authorization Server provides this information in the form of a Presentation Definition [PE].
 The complete flow consists of the following steps:

-1. The client requests a Presentation Definition from the Authorization Server based on a scope.
+1. The client requests a Presentation Definition from the Authorization Server based on an OAuth scope.
 2. The client creates a Verifiable Presentation and a Presentation Submission that describes how the VP fulfills the requirements of the Presentation Definition.
 3. The client requests an access token from the Authorization Server using the Verifiable Presentation as an authorization grant.
 4. The Authorization Server validates the Verifiable Presentation and Presentation Submission.